-Length of Your Resume or CV
+Length of your resume or CV

 How long should my resume be?

-That will depend on your background, the purpose of your document (job or internship search, or grad school application), and the industry on which you're focusing.
+Longer answer: This will depend on your background, the purpose of your document (job or internship search, or grad school application), and the industry on which you're focusing.

 Start with these general guidelines, and then we can assist you with revisions through advising.
 Keep a reference draft of your resume with more detail, and you can edit and shorten it as needed for different purposes.